The most complete Retirement Tour in Costa Rica and best choice

 Sunday: Day 9 - Breakfast at the Hotel with a 7:30 departure.
 Today you will see areas located in more of a rural setting.
 First, you will explore the beautiful mountain town of Atenas, considered by National Geographic as having the "best climate" in the world."
 Then you will tour Grecia, know as "the cleanest city" in Costa Rica.
 The surrounding area is spectacular.
-Next, you will visit San Ramón which is becoming more and more popular with retirees.
 You will meet some people who have moved here along the way.
 Finally, you will tour Alajuela which is Costa Rica's second largest city.
 Lunch will be at a typical Costa Rica restaurant so you can experience more of the local cuisine and culture.
 A visit to the country's best gift shop which features beautifully hand-crafted souvenirs rounds out the day.
 A final question and answers session will be conducted as we drive back to the hotel.

 Monday: Day 10 - Transportation to the airport is included.
 Airfare is not included.